Skip to content

 The benchmark automatically generates detailed timing analysis plots including: - Frame period distribution histograms (full range and zoomed views) - Execution time distribution histograms - Time series plots showing frame periods and execution times over time

-To specify a custom output directory for the plots:
+To specify a custom output location:

 sudo ./holohub run realtime_threads_benchmarking \

---docker-opts="--privileged -v /path/to/host/output:/tmp/benchmark_plots" \
+--docker-opts="--privileged -v /path/to/host/output:/custom/output" \

 Architecture#